Lena2309/pinpad_screenlock_plugin/README.md

 1. Put `pinpadlockscreen.koplugin` into the `kodreader/plugins` directory.
 2. Put `lock.svg` or your own icon (with this specific name) into the `koreader/resources/icons/mdlight` directory.
 3. Change the hardcoded password in config.lua.
+You can also add a custom message to display with the pin pad (e.g. contact details) and change its position.

 ## Future work